Decoherence dynamics in molecular qubits: Exponential, Gaussian and beyond: Introduction

-A central quantity in this analysis is the spectral density, $J(\omega)$, characterizing the nuclear environment's frequencies, $\omega$, and their coupling strength with the qubit.
+A central quantity in this analysis is the spectral density, $J(\omega)$, characterizing the nuclear bath's frequencies, $\omega$, and their coupling strength with the qubit.
 Here, we show how the structure of the spectral density leads to commonly used and observed temporal decoherence decay patterns in molecular qubits, such as Gaussian and exponential decay.
-We find that decoherence, in general, is neither strictly Gaussian nor exponential but the exponential of oscillatory functions with periods determined by the environment's frequencies.
-For initially unentangled qubit-bath states or initial entanglement due to displacement in the position of the bath states, Gaussian decay is always present at the early times and can become dominant as the temperature, the molecule-environment interactions strength, and the correlation time of the environment increases.
-In turn, strict exponential coherence decay only occurs for very specific shapes of the spectral density that we isolate.
-However, it can dominate for times longer than the environment correlation time or for early times when there is initial entanglement due to displacement in the momentum of the bath states.
-While other models of qubit-bath entanglement can lead to different temporal decoherence patterns, the models employed here clearly demonstrate that initial qubit-bath entanglement, while often neglected in decoherence studies, can significantly affect the decoherence dynamics.
+We find that decoherence, in general, is neither strictly Gaussian nor exponential but the exponential of oscillatory functions with periods determined by the bath's frequencies.
+For initially unentangled qubit-bath states or initial entanglement due to displacement in the position of the bath states, we find that Gaussian decay is always present at early times and can become dominant as the temperature and the molecule-bath interactions strength.
+For initially unentangled states, the Gaussian regime also becomes increasingly dominant as the correlation time of the bath increases.
+In turn, we find that strict exponential coherence decay only occurs for very specific shapes of the spectral density that we isolate.
+However, it can dominate for times longer than the bath correlation time or for early times when there is initial entanglement due to displacement in the momentum of the bath states.
+While other models of initial qubit-bath entanglement can lead to different temporal decoherence patterns, the models employed here clearly demonstrate that initial qubit-bath entanglement, while often neglected in decoherence studies, can significantly affect the decoherence dynamics.

-We then investigate the relevance of Gaussian and exponential decoherence decay models in realistic systems, such as thymine derivatives in water at 300 K, where the spectral densities for initial separable system-bath states are known.\cite{Gustin2023} We observe that the Gaussian decay is dominant at early times.
+We then investigate the relevance of Gaussian and exponential decoherence decay models in realistic systems, such as electronic decoherence in thymine derivatives in water at 300 K, where the spectral densities for initial separable system-bath states are known.\cite{Gustin2023} We observe that the Gaussian decay is dominant at early times.
 However, it overestimates the overall decoherence by a factor of $\sim$ 2.
-In contrast, exponential decay is observed after all molecular coherence has been lost.
-Thus, the Gaussian decoherence model provides a more suitable (albeit imperfect) description of electronic decoherence dynamics for molecules in condensed-phase environments.
+By contrast, the exponential decay is only observed after most of the molecular coherence has been lost.
+Thus, the Gaussian decoherence model provides a more suitable (albeit imperfect) description of electronic decoherence dynamics for molecules in condensed-phase baths.